You know that professional life coaching is all about asking the right questions—but it’s also about asking at the right time and in the right way.

-One of the most powerful InnerLifeSkills processes, called the ILS Kite helps to excavate the client’s positive intention behind even destructive or limiting behaviours.
-Once we have a positive intention, the good reason behind a bad behaviour, we can leverage that positive intention to transform the bad behaviour.
+Once we have a positive intention, the good reason behind bad behavior, we can leverage the client’s positive intention to transform the bad behavior.

-This question needs to be asked very skilfully, with a lot of rapport and using the ILS 3 Critical Skills.
+This question needs to be asked very skilfully, with a lot of rapport (trust building).

-Coaching tip: Help people to discover and clarify what is whispering inside of themselves.
+Coaching tip: Help people to discover and clarify meaning.

 This is such a simple question but it is in the top 5 for a reason.
 Finding someone’s why is the key to their inspiration and motivation.
 Don’t make the mistake of thinking that your why will motivate your client.
 Take the time to find their reasons.